In May 2016, Town Meeting approved $550,000 in design funds for the Rosemary Recreation Complex.

 Since 2010, CCN, a non-profit committed to the health and well-being of the entire Needham community, has advocated for new community recreational facilities.

-Over the past six years, hundreds of Needham residents of all demographics have made it clear to us, that new swimming and recreation facilities are needed.
+Over the past seven years, hundreds of Needham residents of all demographics have made it clear to us, that new swimming and recreation facilities are needed.

 A 2012 National Citizen Survey found that 66% of the Needham residents surveyed supported a new public swimming facility.

-By voting yes on Article 40, you will be joining with a majority of Needham residents who believe that the Rosemary Recreation Complex will be an important step in fulfilling the needs of our town.
+By voting yes on the Article (number TBD), you will be joining with a majority of Needham residents who believe that the Rosemary Recreation Complex will be an important step in fulfilling the needs of our town.